 Some of My Works

-Ch.26: Scheming in Marikana (The Mandela Effect V.2, Daughter and Wife) e.1
+Ch.27: Eyes in the Back of Your Head (The Mandela Effect V.2, Daughter and Wife) e.1